-Big Picture – Habits to Solve Speaking And Social Anxiety
+Big Picture – Habits to Solve Public Speaking Problems

 If you have ever been in a super uncomfortable social situation or speaking engagement, you probably remember every bitter aspect of the experience.
 While nootropics are powerful and effective tools, working on yourself in different ways can provide exponential results for reducing stress associated with social situations.
 Here are some good options to start.

 Meditation / mindfulness – We have written extensively about the benefits of meditation for altering your brain.
 It can also help you to achieve a more relaxed mindset towards stressful social situations.
 Once you become aware of your habits, you can stop them before they become overwhelming.

 Know your material – The greatest way to be confident at a speaking engagement is preparation.
 Some of the most confident speakers are only that way because they have worked on their material for so long beforehand.
 Prepare it over and over again.